-The following represents the sequence for a typical amplifier installation, using an aftermarket source unit or OEM Interface processor (like the FiX[TM] 82 or FiX[TM] 86).
+The following represents the sequence for a typical amplifier installation, using an aftermarket source unit or OEM Interface processor (like the JL Audio FiXTM 82 or FiXTM 86).
 Additional steps and different procedures may be required in some applications.
-If you have any questions, please contact your authorized JL Audio dealer for assistance.
+If you have any questions, please contact your authorized IL Audio dealer for assistance.

 - Disconnect the negative battery post connection and secure the disconnected cable to prevent accidental reconnection during installation.
-This step is not optional. - 2) Run 2 AWG copper power wire from the battery location to the amplifier mounting location, taking care to route it in such a way that it will not be damaged and will not interfere with vehicle operation.
-Use 2 AWG or larger power wire and a fused power distribution block if additional amplifiers are being installed with the RD1500/1. - 3) Connect the power wire to the positive battery post.
-Fuse the wire with an appropriate fuse block (and connectors) within 18 inches (45 cm) wire length of the positive battery post.
+This step is not optional. - 2) Run copper power wire from the battery location to the amplifier mounting location, taking care to route it in such a way that it will not be damaged and will not interfere with vehicle operation.
+See next page for appropriate wire size. - 3) Connect the power wire to the positive battery post.
+Fuse the wire with an appropriate fuse block (and connectors) within 18 inches (45 cm) of wire length from the positive battery post.
 This fuse is essential to protect the vehicle.
-Do not install the fuse until the power wire has been securely connected to the amplifier. - Run signal cables and remote turn-on wire from the source unit to the final amplifier mounting location. - 5) Run speaker cables from the speaker systems to the amplifier mounting location.

-- 6) Find a good, solid metal grounding point close to the amplifier and connect the negative power wire to it using appropriate hardware (use of the JL Audio ECS master ground lug, XB-MGLU is recommended).
-Use 2 AWG copper wire, no longer than 36 inches (90 cm) from the amplifier to the ground connection point.
+Do not install the fuse until the power wire has been securely connected to the amplifier. - 4) Run signal cables and remote turn-on wire (if available) from the source unit or processor to the final amplifier mounting location. - 5) Run speaker cables from the speaker systems to the amplifier mounting location. - 6) Find a good, solid metal grounding point close to the amplifier and connect the negative power wire to it using appropriate hardware (use of the JL Audio ECS master ground lug, XB-MGLU is recommended).
+Use the same size power wire used for the +12V connection, no longer than 36 inches (90 cm) from the amplifier to the ground connection point.
 In some vehicles, it may be necessary to upgrade the battery ground wire.
-(See page 5 for important notice). - Securely mount the amplifier and remove the top control panel cover using the supplied 2.5 mm hex wrench. - 8) Connect the positive and negative power wires to the amplifier.
-A fuse near the amplifier is not necessary if the RD1500/1 is the only device being run from the fused main power wire.
-If the fused main power wire is shared by the RD1500/1 and other amplifiers or devices, fuse each amplifier/device within 12 inches (30 cm) of wire length, via a fused distribution block or multiple individual fuse blocks/on-board fuses. - 9) Connect the remote turn-on wire to the amplifier or configure the "Turn-On Mode" switch for automatic turn-on. - 10) Connect the input cables to the amplifier. - 11) Connect the speaker cables to the amplifier. - 12) Carefully review the amplifier's control settings to make sure that they are set according to the needs of the system. - 13) Install the power wire fuse (150A for a single RD1500/1) and reconnect the negative battery post terminal.
-Install the fuse (150A) near the amplifier (if applicable). - 14) Turn on the source unit at a low level to double-check that the amplifier is configured correctly.
-Resist the temptation to crank it up until you have verified the control settings. - 15) Make necessary adjustments to the input sensitivity controls to obtain the right overall output and the desired balance in the system.
-See Appendix A (page 12) for the recommended input sensitivity setting method. - 16) Replace the top control panel cover using the supplied 2.5 mm hex wrench. - Enjoy the fruits of your labor with your favorite music.
+(See next page for important notice.) - 7) Securely mount the amplifier using appropriate hardware. - 8) Connect the positive and negative power wires to the amplifier.
+A fuse near the amplifier is not necessary if this is the only device being

+- run from the fused main power wire.
+If the fused main power wire is shared with other amplifiers or devices, fuse each amplifier/ device within 12 inches (30 cm) of wire length, via a fused distribution block or multiple individual fuse blocks/on-board fuses. - Connect the remote turn-on wire to the amplifier or configure the "Turn-On Mode" switch for automatic turn-on. - 10) Connect the input cables to the amplifier. - 11) Connect the speaker cables to the amplifier. - 12) Carefully review the amplifier's control settings to make sure that they are set according to the needs of the system. - 13) Install the power wire fuse (see next page for correct value) and reconnect the negative battery post terminal. - 14) Turn on the source unit at a low level to double-check that the amplifier is configured correctly.
+Resist the temptation to crank it up until you have verified the control settings. - 15) Make necessary adjustments to the "Input Voltage" and "Input Sens." controls to obtain the correct overall output and the desired system balance.
+See Appendix A (page 12) for the recommended input sensitivity setting method. - 16) Enjoy the fruits of your labor with your favorite music.